apexu06/english-portfolio/src/markdown/final_act_mage_dark_arts_fireball.md

 towards the gas clouds which disperses it over the mages.
 The fireball closes and lands in the middle of the mages.
 Furthermore, the fireball ignites the gas cloud, creating an explosion of gigantic proportions.
 The whole cave is filled with a bright light from the explosion.
-Your ears are ringing and you can't see much.
+Your ears are ringing, and you can't see much.
 Once the light fades and your senses return to you, you see that your plan worked out perfectly.
-All mages, including the arch mage, are lying dead on the ground, their corpses still burning.
-You are in disbelief, that you survived.
+All the mages, including the arch mage, are lying dead on the ground, their corpses still burning.
+You are in disbelief that you survived.

-Following these events, you decide its best to leave magic behind and start a new life.
+Following these events, you decide it's best to leave magic behind and start a new life.
 You become a monk and live in a secluded monastery in the mountains for the rest of your days, however you often think back to the events of the cave and the darkness that almost consumed you.
 You are glad that you managed to overcome it and live a peaceful life.